Inside (2007 film): Production

 Julien Maury and Alexandre Bustillo met each other through a mutual friend.
 After the meeting, Bustillo sent Maury a first draft of the script and Maury sent over some short films that he had worked on in the past.
 According to Maury, "The first idea with the story was to change the sex of the killer.
 In horror movies it’s always a guy chasing after young girls; it’s one of the clichés of the genre.
 So the first main idea was changing the identity of the bad guy.
 We wondered what was the motivation for a woman to hunt another woman?"
+In a 2011 interview with Collider, Bustillo noted that Inside was "a slasher movie made in a sort of American style" in contrast to his and Maury's subsequent film, Livid, which Bustillo described as "a lurid fairy tale and very European".
 The film was given a budget of 1.7 million Euros.

 Release

 Inside was released on 13 June 2007 in France.

-The film was editted for a re-rating to the R-rating in the United States, while the uncut NC-17 version was released on DVD as unrated.